Key points

 - Fossil fuel production practices in Norway, the Netherlands and the UK ensure fugitive methane levels of less than 0.5%, but this is not common practice.

-The IEA’s latest assessment concluded that the current deployment rate of CCS is not on track to deliver its Net Zero Emissions by 2050 Scenario; even if all of the projects that are currently in development are delivered, this would still be “substantially below (around a third)” the required level in 2030.
+The IEA’s assessment concluded that the current deployment rate of CCS is not on track to deliver its Net Zero Emissions by 2050 Scenario; even if all of the projects that are currently in development are delivered, this would still be “substantially below (around a third)” the required level in 2030.

 There is a further question as to whether this is economically feasible; the costs of near total carbon capture may be unattractive compared with the cost of alternative fuels and direct electrification (where this is possible).
 For example, the cost of building a coal- or gas-fired electricity plant with CCS is almost double what it would be without (although new technologies are likely to bring costs down in future).
 The cost of CCS varies depending on the source of the carbon dioxide being captured.
 Industrial processes that produce concentrated carbon dioxide flows will be cheaper than those with more dilute concentrations.
 Most expensive is capturing carbon dioxide directly from the air.